uoftvis/uoftvis.github.io/README.md

-# University of Toronto Visualization Discussion Group

 Welcome to the U of T Visualization Discussion Group!
 The group is open to all faculty, researchers, staff, and students of U of T and affiliated institutions.
-We meet monthly at **Scinet** in the **MaRS Building, Room 1140**
+We meet monthly at **[Scinet](http://www.scinet.utoronto.ca/)** in the **[MaRS Building, Room 1140](https://www.scinethpc.ca/contact-us/)**

 **Activities for the discussion group include:**